rackerlabs/technical-blog/content/blog/2020/2020-08-20-the-art-of-decision-management-for-multicloud-strategies-part-one/index.md

 *Figure 1: High-level planning for multicloud strategies*

 The high-level plan in **Figure 1** provides initial guiding principles for the company to implement its multicloud strategies.
-The company needs to apply the strategy execution, however, at the individual application level.
-Many factors can influence individual applications so that they don't follow these principles, and these factors could well be valid exceptions.
+The company might need to execute the strategy, however, at the individual application level Many factors can influence individual applications so that they don't follow these principles, and these factors could well be valid exceptions.

 A Cloud Decision Management Process (CDMP) helps the company lay out a